DANCING PANDAS

 Tarawa Living

-We fell in love with Kiribati, a true beach lovers paradise.
+We fell in love with Kiribati, a true beach lovers paradise – predominantly because of Abaiang which has some of the best beaches in Kiribati!
 I still imagine myself lying at the Tenaru Beach Bungalows, listening to the shells dancing under our mattress and the sound of the water gently lapping against the shore.
 A place we hope to return to soon.

 Have you been to Kiribas?
 We would love to hear about your experiences there.
 Planning on going?
 Do not hesitate to ask us questions.